|What happens when you stop dieting and start living?|

 The pattern going on here?

-The dream of thinness and what being thin is going to be like when we get there?
+The dream of thinness and what being thin is going to be like when you get there?

-I managed to force myself down to 145 pounds in 2008, after taking homeopathic HCG drops and lowering my calorie intake to a mere 500 calories a day, but I wasn't able to maintain it.
+I managed to force myself down to 145 pounds in 2008, after taking homeopathic HCG drops for 8 weeks and lowering my calorie intake to a mere 500 calories a day.
+But I wasn't able to maintain it.
 My maintenance calories for 145 pounds was less than 1,000 calories a day!

 So: I gave up the dream.

-I stopped hating my body, started accepting myself, and stopped trying to be 125.
-Instead, I settled for a comfortable 165 (a size 14 in Levi's) instead.
+I stopped hating my body, started accepting myself as nature intended, and stopped trying to be a size 7.
+Instead, I have settled for a more comfortable 165 (a size 14 in Levi's) instead.

 What Happens When the War Ends?

 When you give yourself permission to stop fighting against life . . .
 When you stop complaining, blaming, and asserting your rights . . .
 When you set aside the need to be something different or to please others by living up to some artificial standard they have set up for you . . .

 You suddenly find yourself living in a totally different world.